 - You should be a professional from the go.
 Make sure that your knowledge and experience meet your client’s goals before you even start working together.

 - Be sure that you can deliver the projects on time (or even earlier).

-- Learn how to build the professional, but yet the friendly relationship between you and your clients.
+- Learn how to build a professional, but yet the friendly relationship between you and your clients.

 Make necessary preparations